VityaSchel/my.telegram.org-api-wrapper/README.md

 ## Features

 Do anything you usually do at my.telegram.org but hacker-stylish (hackerlish-like).
 From JS.
 From command line.
 Use it as CLI.
 Use it in your cron.
-Embed it in your paid software and tell your coworkers you made this library yourself because it's just <!-- SIZE --> 863 B <!-- SIZE --> gzipped!!!
+Embed it in your paid software and tell your coworkers you made this library yourself because it's just <!-- SIZE --> 1.32 kB <!-- SIZE --> gzipped!!!

 ## Motivation